 “The function of education is to teach one to think intensively and to think critically.
 Intelligence plus character – that is the goal of true education.” ~ Dr. Martin Luther King, Jr.

-The mission of Friday Truehart Consultants is to remedy the omission and miseducation about slavery in the United States and examine how this national story directly impacts and shapes the future.
+The mission of Friday Truehart Consultants is to remedy the omissions of history and the miseducation of slavery in the United States, and to acknowledge and correct how both directly impact and continue to shape the future.